checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 ## Generating documentation from OpenAPI

-Let's now take a look at a more complex, finished example: the [Swagger PetStore demo](https://petstore.swagger.io/v2/swagger.json).
+Let's now take a look at a more complex, finished example: the <a href="https://petstore.swagger.io/v2/swagger.json" target=_blank>Swagger PetStore demo</a>.
 Even if we had written it ourselves, this description of a complete API could be overwhelming if we just tried to parse the file line by line.
 To first-time users, that could feel even more daunting.
 A better option would be to use the open-source toolset Swagger offers to generate human-readable, interactive API documentation from the file we already have.

-Pasting the content of the spec file to [Swagger Editor](https://editor.swagger.io/) will produce a preview of our [Swagger UI documentation](https://swagger.io/tools/swagger-ui/).
+Pasting the content of the spec file to <a href="https://editor.swagger.io" target=_blank>Swagger Editor</a> will produce a preview of our <a href="https://swagger.io/tools/swagger-ui/" target=_blank>Swagger UI documentation</a>.
 This is helpful for consumers of the API, who will be presented with an orderly documentation page breaking down each endpoint while also allowing users to test out different operations.

 ## Generating boilerplate code from OpenAPI

 When writing a new API, we will oftentimes need to produce a certain amount of boilerplate code for both our provider (e.g. a server exposing our API for consumption) and consumer (e.g. an SDK for our API) applications.
-Once we have our OpenAPI file in place, we can use [Swagger Codegen](https://swagger.io/tools/swagger-codegen/) (also available within Swagger Editor) to automatically generate that code for us, saving us precious time and reducing the avenues for human error.
+Once we have our OpenAPI file in place, we can use <a href="https://swagger.io/tools/swagger-codegen" target=_blank>Swagger Codegen</a> (also available within Swagger Editor) to automatically generate that code for us, saving us precious time and reducing the avenues for human error.

 The following snippet is an example of the code Swagger Codegen can generate starting from an OAS file.